Testing and Release Discipline

 tsbindgen is part of the release flow, not just a local codegen tool.

-When compiler, runtime, or CLR-shape changes affect bindings, the normal flow is:
+When compiler, runtime, or CLR-shape work affects bindings, the normal flow is:

 - regenerate affected binding repos